Research and Applications

 The model can be used to assess effects of land use change and management on

-• the soil water balance,
+• Soil water balance,

-• run-off, erosion / deposition,
+• Run-off, erosion / deposition,

-• nutrient budgets and crop production,
+• Nutrient budgets and crop production,

 • CO2 sequestration / release in / from plants and soil,

-• litter inputs and organic matter turnover
+• Litter inputs and organic matter turnover

 As a spatially explicit landscape model, LUCIA includes routing of matter flows along topography-determined drainage directions.

 As a research tool, LUCIA has been used in the Uplands Programm and applied in watersheds of Mae Sa, Chiang Mai province in North Thailand and Chieng Khoi, Son La province in Vietnam.
-For teaching, LUCIA has been applied at the University of Hohenheim, Chiang Mai University, Kyushu University.
-A course at Hanoi Agricultural University was held in Nov 2011.

 Temporal resolution